kaushiksk/portfolio-server-api/README.md

 Self hosted Web API to query your portfolio data

 ## Pre-requisites
  - Local installation of mongodb.
-Run `docker-compose up -d` to create one using hte docker config provided.
+   - Run `docker-compose up -d` to create one using the docker config provided.
  - Preferably a virtual environment (conda/venv)
- - A CAS pdf file from [CAMS](https://new.camsonline.com/Investors/Statements/Consolidated-Account-Statement)/[KARVY]((https://mfs.kfintech.com/investor/General/ConsolidatedAccountStatement)
+ - A CAS pdf file from [CAMS](https://new.camsonline.com/Investors/Statements/Consolidated-Account-Statement)/[KARVY](https://mfs.kfintech.com/investor/General/ConsolidatedAccountStatement)

 ## Installation
  - Clone and install requirements